CyberFlameGO/svnpython/Doc/library/time.rst

 * The precision of the various real-time functions may be less than suggested by the units in which their value or argument is expressed.
-E.g. on most Unix systems, the clock "ticks" only 50 or 100 times a second.
+E.g. on most Unix systems, the clock "ticks" only 50 or 100 times a second, and on the Mac, times are only accurate to whole seconds.

 * On the other hand, the precision of :func:`time` and :func:`sleep` is better than their Unix equivalents: times are expressed as floating point numbers,